Grey Brydges, 5th Baron Chandos of Sudeley1

 Lady Elizabeth Stanley 2

 Her married name became Hastings.
-As a result of her marriage, Lady Elizabeth Stanley was styled as Countess of Huntingdon on 31 December 1604.
+After her marriage, Lady Elizabeth Stanley was styled as Countess of Huntingdon on 31 December 1604.

 Citations